Redundancy, Restructuring, Strike and Lockout Advice

 What to expect when going through a redundancy or restructure.

 When an employees “job becomes surplus to the requirements of the employer” then redundancy arises.
 It is the job that has to cease or be seriously modified, not a contrived exercise to get rid of the person currently in the job.

 To illustrate, an advertising agency cannot continue to employ all its copywriters as a major account has been lost to a competitor.
 The Employment Relations Authority or Employment Court is unlikely to interfere with an employer’s decision to rearrange a business as it sees fit, even if it does not make the best of sense – however they are sticklers for proper consultation and agreed procedures being followed to the tee.

 The law around restructuring and redundancy can be muddling and recent changes have further complicated matters.
 Jamieson Partners have long experience in advising individual employees, worker groups, and companies through the unpleasant task of handling a redundancy.

 Strikes, go slows, pickets and lockouts (when an employer bans its workers from a workplace until they agree to certain terms) are areas in employment relations where the law and practical issues can also get complicated.
 Emotions and personalities are often to the fore.
 Practical tips, or just a sounding board on how to manage a strike or lockout can be really useful.

 Unions or Trade Associations may be experienced with this help, similarly seasoned operators like Jamieson Partners are worthwhile engaging.
 Interlocutory Court actions may come into play.
-Please see strike and lockout articles on the Jamieson Partners website for further insights.
+Please see strike and lockout articles for further insights.